 On this point, Jennifer shares, "If you don't have a connection with your local lab and you're getting eLab results by fax and have to manually enter them into the EHR, there's a good chance for transcription errors.
 So that's a good reason to establish a connection with your local lab.
 Having an electronic connection saves time and reduces errors.

-This is an important point.
-Some practices have their own internal uses for discrete data fields and everyone in the practice knows what it means.
+Some practices have their internal uses for discrete data fields and everyone in the practice knows what it means.
 Jennifer says, "What works for your practice might be confusing and create problems for a third party looking at that data."

 Interoperability is the Future of Healthcare